 We have started up a Women's Goddess Circle this Summer (2019) and it has been a good success so far.
 The focus is for the group to choose a Goddess to research and then meditate on, build Altars to, communicate with, Invoke, learn from, give offerings to, create arts for or about, write poetry, music or stories about, etc. The time frame for each Goddess is about a month or so and then we will meet again and maybe do a Circle for Her or just share what we all have done, learned, experienced, etc. This is an ongoing Circle with no experience necessary.
 All Women age 18 and above may join.

 Please see our Classes page to learn more

-For the Degree classes we can arrange work-exchange if someone genuinely can’t afford the cost of courses.
 Because there are a number of “hidden costs” associated with teaching classes, which can sometimes be as large as 10 people at a time, our fees are in place to cover these standard incidentals.
 We believe it is important for the student to “exchange” something for the knowledge they are receiving; this keeps the flow of energy balanced between instructor and student.

 No one is refused for lack of funds; please inquire about work-trade exchanges if you are in need.

 To request more information on prerequisites for classes, please contact us through our Contact page.